povilasb/changelog-conventions/README.rst

   standard <http://www.iso.org/iso/home/standards/iso8601.htm>`__.
   Thus, it is the recommended date format for change logs.

 There’s more.
-Help me collect those unicorn tears by `opening an issue <https://github.com/olivierlacan/keep-a-changelog/issues>`__ or a pull request.
+Help collect those unicorn tears by `opening an issue <https://github.com/olivierlacan/keep-a-changelog/issues>`__ or a pull request.